Website Government of Canada

 On November 8th, 2021, the Parks Canada Agency announced the details of its vaccination requirement for all employees.

-We prefer to accept online applications for this process.
-Persons who are unable to apply on-line must contact Human Resources at firstname.lastname@example.org quoting PM-03 Process 2022-01-05-PKS-RMFU-OC-755 in the subject line to receive a paper application.
-Ensure you have left sufficient time so you may submit your application prior to the closing date.
+– Emailed applications can be submitted to Human Resources firstname.lastname@example.org quoting PM-03 Process 20211230-PKS-RMFU-OC-753 in the subject line to receive a paper application.
+Ensure you have left sufficient time so you may submit your application prior to the closing date on February 21, 2022.

 The following are some of the benefits associated with applying online.